yig/GMU-CS425/README.md

 ### Checkpoint 1 Upload

 **You have reached the first checkpoint.** Upload your code.
-Run `xmake clean --all` and then zip your entire directory.
+Delete or move aside your `build` subdirectory and then zip your entire directory.
 Your directly tree should look like:

 ```
 .git/
     ... lots of stuff
 .gitignore
-xmake.lua
+CMakeLists.txt
 demo/
     helloworld.cpp
 ```